 In view of the above, doesn't AP's record indicate that it responds ONLY to fines and sanctions?
-Don't his bill-paying customers deserve that you respond to AP in the only method they respect and follow -- fines and sanctions?
+Don't his bill-paying customers deserve for you to respond to AP in the only method they respect and follow - fines and sanctions?